Livcodes234/Livcodes234/README.md

 - 👋 Hi, I’m Liv
 - 👀 I’m interested in C++
-- 🌱 I’m currently learning Video Game Design
+- 🌱 I’m currently learning Video Game Design and python
 - 💞️ I’m looking to collaborate on Game engine code
 - 📫 How to reach me